Wrestling Hillary Clinton: Part II

 Walter was unfazed.

 “It’s all about your stance,” I said.
-“And long arms – it lets you surprise someone.”
+“And long arms,” I added, stretching out my right arm to demonstrate.

 Walter said nothing, but he had a kind smile and I continued.

-I left Louisiana two months later and began basic training in Fort Benning, Georgia, home of the U.S. infantry and Airborne schools, with Big Daddy and his part in history on my mind.
+I left Louisiana two months later and began basic training in Fort Benning, Georgia, home of the U.S. infantry and Airborne schools, ready to join the 82nd Airborne in Fort Bragg, North Carolina.
+Unlike John Wayne and Big Daddy, I was going to be a real All American.

 Go to the Table of Contents